turbzox1/turbzox1/README.md

 ### Hey, I'm Piyush.

-I'm an **AI engineer** who likes building things that do more than give a convincing demo.
+I'm an **Engineer** who likes building things that do more than give a convincing demo.
 Retrieval-backed apps, ML pipelines, systems that help decide what to do next—that's the kind of work you'll find here.

 Getting a model to answer is fun.
 Figuring out whether the answer deserves your trust is where I tend to spend more time.
 That means getting into the data, testing against boring-but-useful baselines, and occasionally discovering that the baseline had a point.